 Example #3 – Excel Median If Formula

-Suppose you have data of cars type and their costs in Lakhs as below:
+Suppose you have data on cars type and their costs in Lakhs as below:

-For that, put the Car Type values in one separate column say column D.
+Put the Car Type values in one separate column, column D.

 Use the conditional formula below: